 Disclaimer & Words of Caution

-If you do suffer from chronic back pain, or have a disability, this strategy much not work as well for you.
+If you do suffer from chronic back pain, or have a disability, consult a doctor before using these strategies.